 Note: This post was originally shared on my “widowhood” blog, “Frances 3.0: Still in Beta”.

 Many of the physical side effects of my grief come down to the lack of two basic physical needs: sleep and proper nutrition.
 I am not completely lacking in the basic requirements for human survival, but I am suffering just enough of a deficiency of these physical needs to be experiencing a negative effect on the remaining human needs outlined in Maslow’s hierarchy of needs.

-In the early days after Paul’s death I couldn’t eat.
+In the early days after Paul’s death, I couldn’t eat.
 I nibbled on a bit of dry toast here-and-there but didn’t eat more than a couple of bites of anything for several days.
 It was probably two weeks before I ate anything that could be construed as a meal.
 I’ve lost about 15 pounds; the first 10 were lost in the first month.
 When it all began my body weight was in a healthy range; I am now at the very end of that range and if I lose five more pounds I will be clinically underweight.
-Most days I am able to eat enough to maintain this weight, but am often teetering on the line of not eating enough.
+Most days I can eat enough to maintain this weight but am often teetering on the line of not eating enough.

 My body is lacking in important vitamins and minerals which is causing my hair to thin and my nails to become brittle.
 My skin is dry, my cheeks are sunken, and my once skin-obscured bones are evident even when covered by clothing.
 [I am working on my diet and nutrition issues with medical professionals and have started taking a daily multivitamin.]

 As my physical being continues to deteriorate and my exhaustion increases, I find myself becoming more and more frustrated with everything around me.
 My brain can’t process the information around me and I am so physically weak that I become extremely sensitive to everything.